eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-best-of-orions-arm.md

 ## Alien Civilizations

-Much of this was merged from another world-building project from the early 2000's, the website of the [Hamilton Institute of Exopalentology][hamilton], which was [translated into Orion's Arm][hamiltonoa] ith the name intact.
+Much of this was merged from another world-building project from the early 2000's, the website of the [Hamilton Institute of Exopalentology][hamilton], which was [translated into Orion's Arm][hamiltonoa] with the name intact.

 [hamilton]: https://web.archive.org/web/20090730051406/http://geocities.com/Athens/Agora/8088/Exopaleontology.html
 [hamiltonoa]: https://www.orionsarm.com/eg-article/49afd86e67383